 - People on prolonged use of medications such as corticosteroids

 Osteoporosis can be diagnosed through a bone mass density test, commonly done using a DEXA scan.
 It measures the bone mineral density or bone strength at the hip and spine.
-The results of the BMD test will then help your doctor access your risk and make recommendations for preventive or treatment of osteoporosis.
+The results of the BMD test will then help your doctor access your risk and make recommendations for the prevention or treatment of osteoporosis.

 How to prevent osteoporosis?